 Public Programs

-The BLMA Environmental Learning Center hosts seasonal public programs,.
-All programs are open to the public without descrimination.
+The Boulder Lake Environmental Learning Center hosts seasonal public programs.
+All programs are open to the public without discrimination.
 Some programs may require a fee; please call in advance to confirm.
-The Environmental Learning Center is located 18 miles north of Duluth, Minnesota from State Aid Highway No. 4 , then 2.5 miles on the Boulder Dam Road, and 0.5 miles on the Nordberg Road.
-Any questions about the public programs, please call us at (218)721-3731, or E-Mail Us at blake@mnpower.com
+The Environmental Learning Center is located 18 miles north of Duluth, Minnesota.
+See map for details.
+Any questions about the public programs, please call us at (218)721-3731, or E-Mail Us at boulder@d.umn.edu

 Hiking